arc25275/arc25275/README.md

 #### Current projects:

 * [main-bot](https://github.com/BuildTheEarth/main-bot) - The main bot of the BTE discord server, currently working with a few others to add features and fix any bugs that pop up.
 * Untitled game - No code on github yet, but a concept can be seen at https://www.arc25275.dev/game, where the basic concept is a platformer where you are able to switch between the background and foreground.
+Art is WIP/Not done or planned at the moment.
 * [Website](https://arc25275.dev) - Not really anything done yet, but probably info similar to this will be put there, along with other demos and portfolios

 #### Future projects: